eduvpn/documentation/FROM_2_TO_3.md

 ## Install 3.x

-This should have taken care of removing everything from 2.x.

 Now you are ready to follow the the [steps](DEPLOY_DEBIAN.md) to install 3.x.
 Continue reading below on things you have to consider *after* deploying 3.x.